 24. Pervin Todiwala

 A Taj Group trained chef, Pervin Todiwala is the operations director at Café Spice Namaste.
 A confident and smart entrepreneur, Pervin understands the psyche of the customers and delivers exceptional service.

 25. Sherin Alexander Mody

 Hailing from Kerela, Sherin is the owner of the Blue Elephant Group of restaurants which includes Blue Elephant, Gate to India, La Porte Des Indes, and Saran Rom.

 26. Romy Gill

-UK’s first Indian chef and a restaurant owner, Romy Gill and opened her first restaurant in the year 2013.
+UK’s first Indian chef and one of the most successful women restaurant owners, Romy Gill and opened her first restaurant in the year 2013.
 She has her own line of Indian sauces, chutneys, pickles etc. She was also shortlisted for the Asian Women of Achievement Award.

 27. Rivoli Sinha